TruStory/protocol-docs/how-it-works.md

  - Stake required: None
  - Period: None
  - Reward earned: 25% of slashed stakes, split among all Not Helpful voters

+_* In the future, we may allow users to pick stake amounts and period._
+_** Split equally between Argument creator and Agree giver._

 ## Min balance required